eddietheengineer/VoronDocs/setup/additional/chamber_temperature_exhaust_fan.md

 Restart Klipper with a `FIRMWARE_RESTART`

-With this configuration, the fan will run anytime the chamber temperature is above 35C.
+With this configuration, the fan will run at 100% anytime the chamber temperature is above 35C.
 This is configurable later.

 ## OctoPrint Configuration